 Electricity regulatory commissions of various states fix tariffs for electricity in India periodically.
 The revision happens every few years (every year in some cases) and a new tariff is set based on the cost of production and distribution of electricity.
 But the prices of fuel or coal changes throughout the year and the utilities have to manage these changing costs by passing it to the consumer.

 How frequently does FAC change?

 It varies from state to state.
 In some places like Mumbai, FAC is calculated every month.
-In most of the states it is Quarterly.
-In Madhya Pradesh it is Half Yearly and in West Bengal it is yearly.
-In some states like Chhattisgarh and Tripura it is revised on need basis from time to time.
+In most of the states, it is Quarterly.
+In Madhya Pradesh, it is Half Yearly and in West Bengal, it is yearly.
+In some states like Chhattisgarh and Tripura, it is revised on a need basis from time to time.
 In case new tariffs are not defined frequently, the FAC component in electricity bill can be as much as the electricity tariff amount.